abelbriggs1/tm2pc-reveng/CONTRIBUTING.md

 start adding information from this repository.
 Most function definitions and static/global variables/structures will have their addresses documented with `@address`.

+There are many `TODO:` comments scattered across the code indicating notable fields, functions, or modules which need investigation.

 Once you've made progress in an undocumented module/function/structure, feel free to submit a pull request.